 Discharging planning conditions

-If you have conditions attached to your planning permission you might need to supply further details.
-This additional information must be submitted to us for formal approval.
+If you have conditions attached to your planning permission, you might need to supply further details.
+You must submit this additional information to us for formal approval.
 This is known as 'discharge of conditions'.

 - You must comply with some conditions before development starts.